 OK, I will.

 Occasionally, the road leading into the park closes from time to time even during hours you may expect it to be open.
-You’ll want to check out the NPS site before travel to the park just in case you have unfortunate timing around missile testing.
+You’ll want to check out the NPS site before traveling to the park just in case you have unfortunate timing around missile testing.

 Note: Give your search engine the query, “Is White Sands National Park open?” and you can find your answer that way, too.